Overview

 Note

 Although SCSS is supported natively by UIX, we recommend using CSS files rather than SCSS files.
 Modern CSS already includes most of the features that are provided by SCSS.
-For this reason, CSS support might be completely removed from UIX in the future.
+For this reason, CSS support will be completely removed from UIX in future versions.

-The styles declared in this file are automatically adopted for all instances of the component and are not exposed to other components.
+The styles declared in the CSS file are automatically applied to all instances of the component and are not exposed to other components.

-If you need to apply styles to elements outside of a component, you can define general global styles in an entrypoint.css file next to the entrypoint.ts file.
+If you need to apply styles to elements outside of a component, you can use global stylesheets.

 @style(css `